majeedar/majeedar/README.md

 <h1 align="center">Hi 👋, I'm Majeed Abdul-Razak</h1>
 <h3 align="center">A passionate data science enthusiast from Berlin, Germany</h3>

 - 🔭 I’m currently studying MSc Project Manangement and Data Science at HTW-Berlin in an MSc.
+I'm in my 3rd Semester.
 - 🔭 I’m currently working on projects related to building models in **Computer Vision and LLM.

 - 👯 I’m looking to collaborate on **presented data science projects or opened to other projects**